xmonader/secretconf/README.rst

 Usage
 -----
-secretconf is a library to manage (encrypt/decrypt) your credentials on demand using your private key.
+secretconf is a library to manage (encrypt/decrypt) your credentials on demand using public key encryption.

 ============
 Hush